-However sedum plants tend to be tough and adaptable.
+However, sedum plants tend to be tough and adaptable.
 You can expect them to survive in USDA Hardiness Zones 3 - 10.

 Mature Plant Size

 Although sedum flowers don't open until late summer / early fall, the flower heads form early in the season.
-They start off green, like a broccoli bud, and slowly change color, usually from a pink to a mauve.
+They start off a green color, like a broccoli bud, and slowly change color, usually from a pink to a mauve.
 The earlier, paler color is actually the flower in bloom.
 The mauve color is generally when the flower head is starting to dry.
 But sedum flowers tend to look good in all their stages, making them a great plant for a long season of interest.

-- Sedum spectabile ‘Brilliant’ - A clearer pink than most Sedum flowers.
+- Sedum spectabile "Brilliant" - A clearer pink than most Sedum flowers.

-- Sedum ‘Vera Jamison’ - Burgandy leaves and mauve flowers with a trailing habit.
+- Sedum "Vera Jamison" - Burgandy leaves and mauve flowers with a trailing habit.

-- Sedum 'Cloud Nine' - Variegated Foliage
+- Sedum "Cloud Nine" - Variegated Foliage

 Sedum Growing Tips

 Most of the sedum seed offered is for the low growing, ground cover varieties, not tall sedum.
-Taller sedum tend to be hybrids, and they won't grow true from seed.
+Taller sedums tend to be hybrids, and they won't grow true from seed.
 You will usually need to start off with plants or divisions.

-Caring for Sedum Plants
+Caring for Your Stonecrop Plants

 Stem cuttings can be taken at any time, to propagate more Sedum.